Can I Qualify for Disability with Vision Loss? (Updated for 2024)

 Remember, you only have 9 trial months in any 60-month timeframe, so you don’t want to inadvertently use those months up before you intend to do so.
 If you return to work and you don’t earn more than the SGA, you will continue receiving your disability benefits.

-It is important to keep track of all your expenses and costs associated with your ability to work so that can be deducted before your actual earnings are determined.
+It is important to keep track of all your expenses and costs associated with your ability to work so that they can be deducted before your actual earnings are determined.

 How to Apply for Benefits With Vision Loss Or Blindness